Taiizor/Sucrose/README.md

 <div align="center">
   <span>
-    <b>Sucrose</b> is a versatile wallpaper engine that brings a wide range of interactive themes to life on your desktop.
+    <b>Sucrose</b> is a versatile wallpaper engine that brings a wide range of interactive wallpapers to life on your desktop.
 With light and dark theme options, you can choose the appearance that suits your personal preferences.
 You can create your own wallpapers simply or in detail, and it supports multiple screens and all screen resolutions for a seamless experience across various display configurations.
   </span>
   <br>
   <br>